silviacasavola/home-chute/README.md

 (Questa parte viene da un altro read-me, vediamo come inserire parti di codice)

 We used Mapbox for the main part of the WebApp.
-To intergrate Mapbox GL inside p5.js we used a library called mappa.js, a tool that facilitate work between the canvas element and existing map libraries and APIs.
+To intergrate Mapbox GL inside p5.js we used a library called [mappa.js](https://mappa.js.org), a tool that facilitates work between the canvas elements and the existing map libraries and APIs.
-We slightly changed mappa.js to add a gps button that helps the user go back to his position:
+We slightly changed mappa.js to add a gps button that helps the user to go back to his position:
 ```javascript
 map.addControl(
   new mapboxgl.GeolocateControl({